geodynamics/aspect/benchmarks/davies_et_al/doc/davies_et_al.md

-constant thermal expansion coefficient (this is not how we describe it in the input files, but we could have done so and it is closer to how we intuit about fluids than adjusting the gravity), then the Rayleigh number is inversely proportional to the viscosity &ndash; and it is immediately clear that larger Rayleigh numbers (corresponding to lower viscosities) then lead to thinner plumes.
+constant thermal expansion coefficient (this is not how we describe it in the input files, but we could have done so and it is closer to how we intuit about fluids than adjusting the gravity), then the Rayleigh number is inversely proportional to the viscosity -- and it is immediately clear that larger Rayleigh numbers (corresponding to lower viscosities) then lead to thinner plumes.
 This is nicely reflected in the visualizations.